 Investors can apply their understanding of the housing market toward portfolio strategy in a few simple ways

 As the COVID-19 pandemic illustrated, home is much more than a place to hang your hat; it’s increasingly where we work, play, teach, and learn.
-Investors can study the housing market in many ways: through government housing reports, stocks of homebuilders and so-called real estate investment trusts (REITs), and even lumber futures.
+Investors can study the housing market in many ways: through government housing reports, stocks of homebuilders, and so-called real estate investment trusts (REITs).
 Here’s a primer on the housing market and some of the most widely followed housing indicators.

 Follow the money.
-In 2020, the total value of the U.S. housing market was $36.2 trillion, up 7.4% from 2019, according to Zillow Group.
+By year-end 2021, the total of the U.S. housing market was more than $43 trillion, up $6.9 trillion in 2021 alone, according to Zillow Group.
 People spend sizable amounts on their homes and what they put in them, and because consumer spending accounts for upward of 70% of U.S. gross domestic product (GDP), housing can be a bellwether of retail sales and other economic activity months in advance.

-The housing sector “is among the first sectors to weaken when the economy approaches recession and also one of the first to bounce back when the economy turns up,” Fairbourn noted.
+It’s also important to know that housing is typically among the first sectors to weaken when the economy approaches recession and also one of the first to bounce back when the economy turns up.

-Housing starts “are both a production harbinger for the economy and a barometer of builder sentiment,” he added.
-Starts, combined with permits, “are one of the best indicators of real economic activity.”
+Housing starts are both a production harbinger for the economy and a barometer of builder sentiment.
+Tracking starts and permits together offer investors a great indicator for real economic activity.

 Starts are registered at the onset of construction (defined as the beginning of excavation of the foundation) of a house or apartment building.
 Building permits, registered with a government authority, typically precede starts by a month or two.
 Both starts and permits are released in the same monthly report from the U.S. Census Bureau, and numbers are expressed in terms of seasonally adjusted annual rates.

-In January, U.S. housing starts decreased 6% to a seasonally adjusted annual rate of 1.58 million units.
-Permits rose 10.4% to a rate of 1.881 million units.
+During 2022’s inflationary spike affecting housing spending in general, U.S. housing starts were creating fireworks.
+May housing starts were down 3.5% year to year and a full 14.4% below April 2022 figures.
+Permits tumbled 7% to a rate of 1.695 million units.
+During the early months of the COVID-19 pandemic, housing starts saw volatility as well.
 You can find housing starts data on the thinkorswim® platform.
 Select the Analyze tab > Economic Data, and then enter HOUST:FRED in the symbol box (see figure 1).

 New home sales, also compiled by the Census Bureau, measure the number of newly constructed homes with a “committed” sale during a month.
 Existing home sales (also known as home resales) from the National Association of Realtors are the number of previously constructed homes, condominiums, and co-ops for which a sale closed during the month.

-S&P CoreLogic Case-Shiller Home Price indices track monthly changes in the value of residential real estate (based on existing home prices) in 20 U.S. metropolitan regions and the country as a whole.
+S&P CoreLogic Case-Shiller Home Price Indexes track monthly changes in the value of residential real estate (based on existing home prices) in 20 U.S. metropolitan regions and the country as a whole.

 Hindsight may be 20/20, but history is worth remembering.
 The S&P CoreLogic Case-Shiller Home Price Index climbed steadily from the mid-1990s to mid-2000s before hitting a then-peak in the summer of 2006.
 A real-estate bubble was about to burst, triggering the Great Recession of 2007–09.

-In the most recent report, the S&P CoreLogic Case-Shiller 20-city composite index rose 9.5% in November compared to the same month in 2019.
-That was slightly stronger than the 8.4% year-over-year gain in October.
+In June 2022, the S&P CoreLogic Case-Shiller 20-city composite index rose 21.2% year over year.
 To get the Case-Shiller data on thinkorswim, under the Analyze tab, select Economic Data > Prices > House Price Indexes.
 From there, you can access all the Case-Shiller data—national, regional, and local—and hundreds of other housing numbers (see figure 2).